umarhassan-mitodl/sts.003-fall-2010/content/pages/readings/_index.md

 ### *Suggested*

-Bensaude-Vincent, Bernadette. "[A View of the Chemical Revolution Through Contemporary Textbooks: Lavoisier, Fourcroy, and Chaptal](http://journals.cambridge.org/action/displayAbstract?fromPage=online&aid=2936480)." *British Journal for the History of Science* 23 (1990): 435-460.
+Bensaude-Vincent, Bernadette. "{{% resource_link "640418d2-edd1-4554-a518-b5e93251d680" "A View of the Chemical Revolution Through Contemporary Textbooks: Lavoisier, Fourcroy, and Chaptal" %}}." *British Journal for the History of Science* 23 (1990): 435-460.

 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}
 5